 Onvansertib has been tested in-vivo in different xenograft and transgenic models suggesting tumor growth inhibition or tumor regression when used in combination with other therapies.
-The antiproliferative activity of onvansertib was evaluated on a panel of 148 tumor cell lines and appeared highly active with an $IC{50}$ (a measure concentration for 50% target inhibition) below 100 nM in 75 cell lines and $IC{50}$ values below 1 uM in 133 out of 148 cell lines.
+Onvansertib has been tested for antiproliferative activity on a panel of 148 tumor cell lines and appeared highly active with an IC{50} (a measure concentration for 50% target inhibition) below 100 nM in 75 cell lines and IC{50} values below 1 uM in 133 out of 148 cell lines.
 Onvansertib also appears active in cells expressing multi-drug resistant ("MDR") transporter proteins and we believe its apparent ability to overcome the MDR transporter resistance mechanism in cancer cells could prove useful in broader drug combination applications.